Can You Buy Alcohol on Thanksgiving? (2024)

 Tennessee Some Grocery stores may sell beer on Thanksgiving, but not wine.
 All retail liquor stores are closed.
 House Bill 371, proposed in 2021, seeks to open the sale of all alcohol on Thanksgiving, though it has yet to be signed into law.

-Texas Some Retail liquor sales are prohibited.
+Texas Some Retail liquor sales are prohibited, though grocery stores can sell pre-packaged beer and wine.

 Utah No